Why Healthcare Can’t Escape the Tie Between Price and Value

 It is clear from the study that there is a new way to approach customers:

 – The first set of patients were looking for quality and low-cost care when it came to magnetic resonance imaging, for whatever health-related issue they were facing at the time.
 The health plans knew this, and so, directed their marketing materials and transparent pricing accordingly.

 Pricing Is Applicable

-– the pricing of health services fluctuate due to a range of variables, but the study suggests informing patients of new pricing and details as soon as these come in.
+– The pricing of health services fluctuates due to a range of variables, but the study suggests informing patients of new pricing and details as soon as these come in.